 Note that passport-holders from the Schengen area, UK, Canada and other select countries are welcome, but we do not yet have a date for US passport-holders.
 Please check our flight schedule for the airports that we fly from.

 All arrivals must pre-register.
-For now, all visitors must undergo COVID-19 testing and 4 to 6-day quarantine upon arrival.
-Note that this requirement is regularly reviewed.
+From August 19, all arrivals must choose 14-day quarantine or a double COVID-testing procedure along with quarantine for 5-6 days.
+This is a temporary measure, regularly reviewed.
 Read more about the rules for arrivals in our FAQ.

 We’re ready when you’re ready to escape the confines of COVID lockdown.
-If you’re not sure where to start, Iceland has wide open spaces (and Europe's lowest population density), a reputation as the world’s safest country, and has gained global attention for the effective way it has handled the coronavirus.
+If you’re not sure where to start, Iceland has wide open spaces (and Europe's lowest population density) and a reputation as the world’s safest country.

 In Iceland you can reconnect with nature, stretch your legs on quiet hiking trails, soak in geothermal pools, and explore under the midnight sun.
 Because we know that you missed these wide open adventures.
 And just quietly, we missed you too.